Pokeshah/discordspambot/README.md

 ```

 You can also say `!spam a\nb 3 1` and it will the same thing (\n and a new line are interchangable)

-### Example

-`!spam 4 1 abcd` This will spam abcd four times, with a one-second interval between messages.
-All of these messages WILL be sent from your account on your internet.

 ## Troubleshooting